LainFenrir/krita-preset-renamer/README.md

 ## How to install and use

 First you need to have python installed on your pc, you can download it from the [python website](https://www.python.org).
+If you are on Windows make sure to install python with the `add to PATH` checked.
 After you installed python, you need to install these python libraries. just copy and paste the commands in a terminal.
 ```
 python -m pip install -U send2trash
-python3 -m pip install --upgrade Pillow
+python -m pip install --upgrade Pillow

 ```
 You can read more about them in the links below:
 [send2trash](https://github.com/arsenetar/send2trash)